 A bank or currency exchange outlet can change your funds to Canadian dollars.
 Banks are generally open Monday to Friday, with some open on weekends.

 Ontario has a 13% HST (Harmonized Sales Tax) that is applied to goods and services, purchased gifts and food/beverages.
-The HST is made up of an 8% federal tax and a 5% provincial tax.
+The HST is made up of a 5% federal tax and an 8% provincial tax.

 A tip of 15-20% at bars and restaurants is customary.
 Tips are also given to tour guides, taxi drivers, and for spa treatments and haircuts.
 Porters at airports, railway stations and hotels generally expect $1-2 per item of luggage.